 The M Transit System is a small enough system that it qualifies to use a portion of its federal funds to spend on operations expenditures, unlike large systems that operate over 100 buses daily.
-However, by spending federal funds on operations, it leaves the M Transit System with few dollars to spend on capital investments.
+However, by spending federal funds on operations, it leaves the M Transit System with fewer dollars to spend on capital investments.
 In 2015, less than 5% of these funds were spend on capital investments.
 In the past, when the M Transit System has purchased new vehicles it was done through additional grants and not the apportioned Federal Transit Administration's 5307 program.
 The lack of funds to spend on capital expenses, such as vehicles, has caused the M Transit System to fall behind in replacing vehicles.
 While federal grants often provide 80% of the funds for these purchases, identifying the 20% local match can be difficult when local funds are being used to operate the system.
+Replacing the vehicles will require additional local funds to match beyond those used to operate the system day to day.